List of BC Ferries accidents and incidents: Queen of Cowichan

-On August 12, 1985, three occupants were killed when Queen of Cowichan ran over a pleasure craft near the Horseshoe Bay ferry terminal.
+On August 12, 1985, three occupants were killed when the Queen of Cowichan ran over a pleasure craft near the Horseshoe Bay ferry terminal.
 The BC Court of Appeal found the Queen of Cowichan to be two-thirds at fault and ordered that $500,000 in damages be paid.

 On June 19, 2018, the vessel launched a rescue boat to recover a man who went overboard near Bowen Island, after the ferry had departed Horseshoe Bay for Nanaimo.
 The man was transferred to nearby Coast Guard vessel, and the ferry experienced minor delays in the continuation of its sailing.

 On October 19, 2019, a crew member was significantly injured after being hit by the vessel's bow door which was having trouble opening at Horseshoe Bay terminal.
-BC Ferries subsequently cancelled the next round trip to Departure Bay and back..
+BC Ferries subsequently cancelled the next round trip to Departure Bay and back.

 On February 21, 2021, the RCMP were called to meet the vessel as it arrived at the Departure Bay ferry terminal, after two intoxicated women (aged 19 and 43) acted belligerently and caused a disturbance while refusing to wear masks while on a sailing from Horseshoe Bay, during the COVID-19 pandemic.
 One of the women then threatened to kill one of the two responding RCMP officers, while the other threatened to sue both officers for false arrest and ensure they lost their pensions.
 The women were arrested for mischief and public intoxication, and were held in jail overnight.
 The officers elected not to pursue criminal charges and instead the pair were released the next day after being issued $920 worth of tickets each for violating COVID-19 restrictions and acting abusively.

+On June 1, 2026, a video appearing to have been filmed by passenger on the vessel's outside depicting a small pleasure craft wake riding close behind the Queen of Cowichan as it approached the Horseshoe Bay ferry terminal surfaced online.
+BC Ferries responded stating that they would not investigate the incident, however Transport Canada (via referral from the Canadian Coast Guard) stated that local police were reviewing the incident to determine if further action will be required.